 Center for Transportation Studies

-Located immediately (about one-quarter of a mile) west of the intersection of highways 14 and 51 north of Janesville [at 1740 Highway 14 West], this 30,000 square-foot facility houses two large shops for the Diesel and Heavy Equipment Technician and Automotive Technician programs, three classrooms, library, microcomputer lab, and a student lounge.
-Agricultural and apprenticeship classes are held at the center, as well as automotive, diesel, landscape, many non-credit offerings in computer applications and other areas of interest.
+Located immediately (about one-quarter of a mile) west of the intersection of highways 14 and 51 north of Janesville [at 1740 Highway 14 West], this 30,000 square-foot facility houses two large shops for the Diesel and Heavy Equipment Technician and Automotive Technician programs, three classrooms, a library, microcomputer lab, and a student lounge.
+Agricultural and apprenticeship classes are also held at the center, as well as many non-credit offerings.
 Ample parking is available with access off U.S. Highway 14.

-A Student Services Center is available to provide students with a variety of assistance programs.
-Facilities include offices for guidance, admissions and registration, placement, financial aids, veterans’ affairs, minority student services, and student activities.
-Vocational testing and career assessment are available through the Student Services’ Career Center.
-Facilities for individualized learning and remedial education are also located at the Central Campus.
+The Welcome Center and Student Success Center are available to provide students with a variety of assistance including advising, admissions and registration, placement, financial aids, veterans’ affairs, minority student services, academic support, vocational testing and career assessments, student activities, and individualized learning and remedial education.

-The Monroe Campus of Blackhawk Technical College is located just off Highway 11 at 210 Fourth Avenue, Monroe, WI 53566-1033, phone (608) 328-1660.
-This friendly, full-service, handicapped-accessible campus has 4 computer labs equipped with state-of-the-art computer equipment, a distance learning lab designed for global classroom connections, fully equipped nursing, nursing assistant, phlebotomy and science labs, and general classrooms.
+The Monroe Campus is located just off Highway 11 at 210 Fourth Avenue, Monroe, WI 53566-1033, phone (608) 328-1660.
+This friendly, full-service, handicapped-accessible campus has four computer labs equipped with state-of-the-art computer equipment, a distance learning lab designed for global classroom connections, fully equipped nursing, nursing assistant, phlebotomy and science labs, and general classrooms.
 The Campus offers a selection of full associate degrees, one year diplomas and short term certificates, as well as all general education core courses.
 A learning center offers GED/HSED and college prep courses and GED/HSED testing services.
-Over 150 continuing education courses are offered each year at the Campus.
-A full-time counselor provides students with academic advising, support and career planning assistance.
+A full-time advisor provides students with academic support and career planning assistance.
 BTC staff works with local businesses and industries to provide cutting edge training for Green County employees.
 Small class size and a personalized learning environment ensure the success of Monroe Campus students.

 Advanced Manufacturing Training Center

 The Advanced Manufacturing Training Center, a 105,000 square feet, state-of-the-art facility, is located at 15 Plumb St., Milton.
-The latest BTC campus opened in August 2014 and currently houses the Welding, Computer Numerical Control and Industrial Mechanic classes that are part of the Advanced Manufacturing and Transportation program.
-The second phase of construction is scheduled to be completed for the start of the 2015-16 school year.
+The latest BTC campus opened in August 2014 and currently houses the Welding, Computer Numerical Control, Industrial Maintenance Technician, Electro-Mechanical Technology, HVAC/R, Manufacturing Information Technician, and Computer Service Technician programs that are part of the Advanced Manufacturing and Transportation division.
 The facility is 17.7 miles north of BTC’s Central Campus and easily reached off Interstate 39-90 at the Hwy.
 26, Milton, exit.
 The campus also is linked to the four other BTC sites by the BTC Shuttle system.
 The building is open from 7 a.m. to 9 p.m., Monday through Friday, and includes a student lounge, student lockers, meeting rooms as well as classroom space.
 Call (608) 758-6900 for further information.